sedostheatre/sedos.co.uk/input/news/2020-06-17-black-lives-matter-–-taking-action.md

 We know a number of our members are feeling hurt and angry about Sedos’ lack of response and we are  sorry that we have not acted sooner.
 We do not want to be passive on this issue and have reflected deeply on it, including consulting with members who have expressed strong views on this issue, as well as lengthy and detailed conversations both by the Trustees and the Management Committee.
 We hope we can reassure you that any delay was not a result of any lack of focus and concern on this issue, but in fact the opposite.

-Dawn Harrison Wallace, our Chair, noted at our AGM on 4 June that a number of our members had come to us seeking support and challenging us on what we were doing on this important issue.
+Dawn Harrison Wallace, our Chair, noted at our AGM on 4 June that a number of our members had come to us seeking support and challenging us what we were doing on this important issue.
 As Dawn stated:

-*“In doing so they posed the question: ‘What is Sedos doing and what can we commit to do to play our part?’
+*“In doing so they they posed the question: ‘What is Sedos doing and what can we commit to do to play our part?’
 They have challenged us perhaps in a way we’ve never been challenged before.
 To those members I thank you for your honesty and frankness.”*

 Dawn’s full statement at the AGM is set out below.
 We accepted the challenge posed by our members and have spent significant time thinking in practical terms what we can do.
 We have developed a **Commitment to Change** as well as developing initial steps that we can take.
 We have also set up an Action Group to ensure continued focus on this area.